Jamestown S'Klallam Tribe

 The Small Community Cohort Program Project

-Through participation in the Small Communities Cohort, the Jamestown S’Klallam Tribe aims to develop foundational information and engagement materials regarding county code-supported sea level rise adaptation approaches for low-lying coastal zone communities in Clallam County.
+Through participation in the Small Communities Cohort, the Jamestown S’Klallam Tribe is working with the Collaborative to develop foundational information and engagement materials regarding county code-supported sea level rise adaptation approaches for low-lying coastal zone communities in Clallam County.
 Products from this project will support ongoing dialogue between the Jamestown S’Klallam Tribe, Clallam County, residents, and other partners on managing the impacts of sea level rise.

 Project Goals